What is a heart check test?

 What is the test process for this test?

-Homed-IQ’s Heart Check Test comes with everything you need to successfully take a blood sample from home.
+Homed-IQ’s Heart Disease Blood Test comes with everything you need to successfully take a blood sample from home.
 Simply activate your test and follow the supplied instructions to collect the sample and then send it to our certified laboratory using the prepaid shipping label.
 The results will be available within a few days.

 Blood Sugar level (HbA1C)